Li Ruiyue: Beijing Guoan

 On 2 February 2025, Li transferred to Chinese Super League club Beijing Guoan, continuing to wear the number 28 shirt as he did at Shanghai Jiading Huilong.
 Li made his club and Chinese Super League debut on 19 April 2025 in a 6–1 home league win against Shandong Taishan, coming on as an 81st minute substitute for Guga.
 On 16 August 2025, Li made his first start for the club in a 3–1 away league victory against Qingdao West Coast, playing 64 minutes of the match.

+Loan to Foshan Nanshi

+On 11 March 2026, China League One club Foshan Nanshi announced that Li has joined the club on a season-long loan from Guoan.

 International career

 On 20 August 2021, Li Ruiyue was called up to the China U17 national team for a friendly cup competition.
 His China U17 B team came second place in the competition.

 Style of play

 Li said in an interview that, as a defensive midfielder, he prefers to play with intelligence and technique, and that he models himself after Sergio Busquets.
 Shanghai Jiading Huilong claimed that his runs and positional awareness were his strongsuits.